 Total Cleaning Melbourne offers professional rug and mattress steam cleaning across Melbourne, using methods appropriate for each rug type.

-Understanding the Difference Between Steam Cleaning and Dry Cleaning
+What Is the Difference Between Steam Cleaning and Dry Cleaning for Rugs?

 Many rug cleaning companies default to steam cleaning (hot water extraction) as their primary method.
 While steam cleaning is highly effective for deeply soiled rugs made from synthetic fibres, it involves significant moisture - and this can cause problems for certain rug types.

 Rugs with natural fibres such as wool, jute, sisal, or cotton can shrink, distort, or develop browning when over-wetted.
 Oriental and antique rugs often have dyes that are susceptible to bleeding when exposed to excessive moisture.
-For these rug types, carpet dry cleaning using a Very Low Moisture (VLM) system is often the safer and more appropriate option.
+For these rug types, a professional assessment is essential to determine the safest cleaning method.

 How the VLM Dry Cleaning System Works